 JWF funds available for grant making are limited, and our process is competitive.
 Your chances of success may change in a given year, depending on the number of requests that we receive, how well designed the programs are and how well the grant requests fit our mission and guidelines.
 Please be sure to discuss the proposal with our Director, who will be more than willing to offer some guidance about what may or may not strike a responsive chord with our Trustees.
 Unfortunately, no individual Trustee can make promises about the chances for success of an application.
 We have a very democratic process, and each of our current Trustees is eligible to vote.

-- Are expenses justified and explained in the Budget Narrative?
+- Are expenses justified and explained in the application?

 - Are you requesting that the JWF support items that are already covered in your general operating budget, such as rent, electricity, gas, maintenance, etc.?